 As we were just two of us, we hardly bothered to use the second bedroom and converted it literally into a storeroom.The cupboard was almost never used.

 However, I used to indulge in catching up with one odd movie on HBO.
 I loved watching the movie ‘Ghost’, cried buckets, had sleepless nights, slept during the day as was the corporate custom( Yeah, I chucked my corporate job to marry).
-This movie got me hooked to Thrillers.Then, I watched another thriller ‘The Others’ and I had nightmares after that….
+This movie got me hooked on Thrillers.Then, I watched another thriller ‘The Others’ and I had nightmares after that…

 My biggest mistake was opening the cupboard in the other bedroom, one day.
 And this time I saw a huge group of THEM in olive green…I could not bear the sight, closed the door at the back of me and started frantically looking out for THEM in the other rooms.
 But, I could not see them except when I opened the cupboard.
 The movie ‘The Others’ started playing at the back of my mind.

 August 2008, Lucknow

 We soon packed the trunks and moved to Lucknow.Our accommodation was in an old bungalow, on the last possible lane of the campus, the street lights of which never worked and even if they, they blinked intermittently.Getting out at night was a nightmare as jackals and Blue bulls were a common sight.
 I think it was around September when one fine morning I entered the kitchen through the drawing room to make coffee and I saw THEM again!
 And this time not in any of the cupboards but right there in the room, all white, resting happily on the floor.
 I frantically went to wake up my husband, pulled him out of the bed and asked him to have a look in the drawing room.
 He was aghast that I was assuming things and nothing like THEM existed.
 I cannot blame him either because they were in white and hardly visible except to me.